ByteBloxDev/Bloxluck-Predictor/README.md

 | 1.  | Background |  Js, Cpp  |
 | 2.  |  Website   |  Js, Ejs  |
 | 3.  |    API     |    Js     |

-## Background

-The Bloxluck Predictor was developed to provide a tool that helps players gain an advantage in popular Roblox games, specifically Adopt Me and Murder Mystery 2.
-These games often involve random events, such as color selections, which can significantly impact the outcome of the game.
-By analyzing data from the Bloxluck websites, the tool calculates the patterns and "seeds" behind these random events to predict which colo